Portuguese Accent Marks: Rules and Pronunciation [with Audio and Examples]

 - They exist in all varieties of the Portuguese language, from Portugal and Angola to Brazil.

-On that last note: Luckily, accent marks don’t vary in meaning—they have the same effect in pronunciation wherever you go.
+On that last note: Luckily, accent marks don’t vary in meaning—they have the same effect on pronunciation wherever you go.

-However, be careful!
-Just because accent marks are pronounced the same way across countries, it doesn’t mean that they’re always used in the exact same words everywhere.
-More on that below!
+But be careful!
+Just because accent marks are pronounced the same way across countries, it doesn’t mean that they’re always used in the exact same words everywhere—more on that below.

 The Acento Circunflexo, or Caret (^)